-Date published by HMICFRS National / Force Report Report Types Reported to PCC PCC Response to HMICFRS: Y/N 28-Apr 22 7- June-22 Force PEEL PEEL 2021/22 Police effectiveness, efficiency and legitimacy An inspection of Thames Valley Police Responses to a duty to 30.05.22 N/A Y N/A 7- June-22 Super Complaint VAVVG protect.
-Report on Centre for Women's Justice N/A N/A 9 -June-22 National Thematic Expectations for Police Custody N/A N/A 22-June-22 National Thematic Police Response to Child Sexual Exploitation N/A N/A 14-July-22 National PEEL Twenty Years On - is MAPPA achieving its objectives N/A N/A 11-Aug-22 National Spotlight The Police response to burglary robbery and other acquisitive crime - N/A N/A 2-Sept-22 National Thematic Finding time for crime Meeting the Needs of Victims in the criminal justice system N/A N/A 2-Nov-22 National Thematic Staff survey on inappropriate and prejudicial behaviours N/A N/A 2-Nov-22 National PEEL An Inspection of Vetting Misconduct and Misogyny in the Police Service 02.11.22 Y 17-Nov-22 Force PEEL A report into the effectiveness of vetting and counter-corruption arrangements in Thames 17.11.22 Y 1-Dec-22 National Digital Valley Police An inspection into how well the police and other agencies use digital 19.01.23 Y 8-Dec-22 National PEEL forensics in their investigations Homicide Prevention N/A N/A h.
+Date National / Report Report Title PCC Response to published by HMICFRS Force Report Types Reported to PCC HMICFRS: Y/N 28-Apr 22 7- June-22 Force Super Complaint PEEL VAWG PEEL 2021/22 Police effectiveness, efficiency and legitimacy An inspection of Thames Valley Police Responses to a duty to protect.
+Report on Centre 30.05.22 N/A Y N/A 9 -June-22 National Thematic for Women ['] s Justice Expectations for Police Custody N/A N/A 22-June-22 National Thematic Police Response to Child Sexual Exploitation N/A N/A 14-July-22 National PEEL Twenty Years On - is MAPPA achieving its objectives N/A N/A 11-Aug-22 National Spotlight The Police response to burglary robbery and other acquisitive crime - Finding time for crime N/A N/A 2-Sept-22 National Thematic Meeting the Needs of Victims in the criminal justice system N/A N/A 2-Nov-22 National Thematic Staff survey on inappropriate and prejudicial behaviours N/A N/A 2-Nov-22 National PEEL An Inspection of Vetting Misconduct and Misogyny in the Police Service 02.11.22 Y 17-Nov-22 Force PEEL A report into the effectiveness of vetting and counter-corruption arrangements in Thames Valley Police 17.11.22 Y 1-Dec-22 National Digital An inspection into how well the police and other agencies use digital forensics in their 19.01.23 Y 8-Dec-22 National PEEL investigations N/A N/A at risk of honour based College of Policing) 16-Dec-22 2 National Super Complaint How Police Respond to Sexual Abuse when Victim is from an Ethnic background and may be Y (PCC response to The Victim Support recommendation was submitted to the College of Policing) -- ----------- ------------ -------------------- --- -- -- h.
 Risk management and business continuity

-16-Dec-22 National Complaint How Police Respond to Sexual Abuse when Victim is from an Ethnic background and may be at risk of honour based abuse Y (PCC response to The Victim Support recommendation was submitted to the College of Policing) ----------- ---------- ----------- --- -- --